google/stenographer/README.md

 ### Query Language ###

 A user requests packets from stenographer by specifying them with a very simple query language.
-The primitives in this language are:
+This language is a simple subset of BPF, and includes the
+primitives:

-    ip=1.1.1.1            # Single IP address (IPv4 OR IPv6)
+    host 8.8.8.8          # Single IP address (hostnames not allowed) net 1.0.0.0/8         # Network with CIDR
-    ip=1.1.1.0-1.1.2.200  # Arbitrary IP range
-    port=80               # Single port number
+    net 1.0.0.0 mask 255.255.255.0  # Network with mask
-    protocol=6            # Single IP protocol number
+    port 80               # Port number (UDP or TCP) ip proto 6            # IP protocol number 6
-    last=4h               # Only packets from the last 4 hours.
-Must end in
-                          # 'h' for hours or 'm' for minutes.

-You can do simple combinations of queries.
-When combining queries, | does a union and has highest precedence.
-Whitespace does an intersection and has lower precedence.
-For example, to get all packets between IPs 1.1.1.1 and 2.2.2.2 in the last 45 minutes, you could use:

-    # Packets must have both IP 1.1.1.1 (as src or dst) AND IP 2.2.2.2 (as
-    # src or dst), and must have occurred within the last 45 minutes.
-    ip=1.1.1.1 ip=2.2.2.2 last=45m

-To get packets between 1.1.1.1 and either 2.2.2.2 or 3.3.3.3, use:

-    # Packets must have IP 1.1.1.1 (as src or dst) either IP 2.2.2.2 OR 3.3.3.3
-    # (as either src or dst).
-    ip=1.1.1.1 ip=2.2.2.2|ip=3.3.3.3

-To get all packets on ports 80, 8080, or 443 sent or received by 1.1.1.1, you can use:

-    ip=1.1.1.1 port=80|port=8080|port=443

-To get a specific tuple, you can use:

-    ip=1.1.1.1 ip=2.2.2.2 port=80 port=65555 proto=6
+    icmp                  # equivalent to 'ip proto 1' tcp                   # equivalent to 'ip proto 6' udp                   # equivalent to 'ip proto 17'

+Primitives can be combined with and/&& and with or/||, which have equal precendence and evaluate left-to-right.
+Parens can also be used to group.

+    (udp and port 514) or (tcp and port 8080)

-### Readback CLI ###
+### Stenoread CLI ###

-The *readback* command line script automates pulling packets from Stenographer and presenting them in a usable format to analysts.
+The *stenoread* command line script automates pulling packets from Stenographer and presenting them in a usable format to analysts.
 It requests raw packets from stenographer, then runs them through *tcpdump* to provide a more full-featured formatting/filtering experience.
-The first argument to *readback* is a stenographer query (see 'Query Language' above).
+The first argument to *stenoread* is a stenographer query (see 'Query Language' above).
 All other arguments are passed to *tcpdump*.
 For example:

     # Request all packets from IP 1.2.3.4 port 6543, then do extra filtering by
     # TCP flag, which typical stenographer does not support.
-    $ readback 'ip=1.2.3.4 port=6543' 'tcp[tcpflags] & tcp-push != 0'
+    $ stenoread 'host 1.2.3.4 and port 6543' 'tcp[tcpflags] & tcp-push != 0'

     # Request packets on port 8765, disabling IP resolution (-n) and showing
     # link-level headers (-e) when printing them out.
-    $ readback 'port=8765' -n -e
+    $ stenoread 'port 8765' -n -e

-    # Request packets for any IPs in the range 1.1.1.1-1.1.1.6, writing them
+    # Request packets for any IPs in the range 1.1.1.0-1.1.1.255, writing them
     # out to a local PCAP file so they can be opened in Wireshark.
-    $ readback 'ip=1.1.1.1-1.1.1.6' -w /tmp/output_for_wireshark.pcap
+    $ stenoread 'net 1.1.1.0/24' -w /tmp/output_for_wireshark.pcap

 ### Advanced Usage:  Writing Fast Queries ###